FomTarro/VTS-Sharp/README.md

 A Unity C# client interface for creating VTube Studio Plugins with the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio)!

 ## About
 This library is maintained by Tom "Skeletom" Farro.
 If you need to contact him, the best way to do so is via [Twitter](https://www.twitter.com/fomtarro) or by leaving an issue ticket on this repo.

-Currently, this library is still in beta, but should be fully functional.
+If you're more of an email-oriented person, you can contact his support email: [tom@skeletom.net](mailto:tom@skeletom.net).

 ## Usage
 In order to start making a plugin, simply make a class which extends `VTSPlugin`.
 In your class, call the [`Initialize`](#void-initialize) method.
 Pass in your preferred implementations of a [JSON utility](#interface-ijsonutility), of a [websocket](#interface-iwebsocket), and of a [mechanism to store the authorization token](#interface-itokenstorage).
 Specify what happens on a successful or unsuccessful initialization.
 That's it.
 From there, you can call any method found in the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).

 You can find an example of custom plugin creation in the `Examples` folder, which also includes default implementations of the aforementioned initialization dependencies.

+You can find a video tutorial that demonstrates [how to get started in under 90 seconds here](https://www.youtube.com/watch?v=lUGeMEVzjAU).

 Because this library simply acts as an client interface for the official API, please check out the official API's readme for in-depth explanations about the API functionality.